Symbol-LLM: Towards Foundational Symbol-centric Interface For Large Language Models: Approach

-To improve the diversity of symbolic forms and enhance instruction-following abilities, this paper introduces \emph{Symbol-evol} strategy.
-In Figure~\ref{symbol_evol}, we present an example on \emph{SCAN} dataset.
+Previous efforts have been dedicated to specific symbolic forms, offering a natural and strong foundation for Symbol-LLM.
+We include plenty of text-to-symbol tasks from various data sources such as Spider~\cite{DBLP:conf/emnlp/YuZYYWLMLYRZR18}, MTOP~\cite{li-etal-2021-mtop}, SCAN~\cite{lake2018generalization}, and further shape them in the defined formats.
+Such collection is named as $\mathcal{D}_{s_1}$.

+\paragraph{$\mathcal{D}_{s_2}$: novel text-to-symbol pairs by prompting GPT-4} While $\mathcal{D}_{s_1}$ has broad coverage, it lacks certain text-to-symbol pairs in some crucial scenarios.
+For example, some mathematical problems can be better handled when converted to programming language, but labeled samples are limited.
+To address this, we prompt GPT-4 to generate the corresponding symbolic outputs given the NL instructions, following~\citet{gao2023pal}.
+Correct outputs judged by executing solvers (e.g., code interpreter) are retained to form new text-to-symbol pairs, constructing the collection $\mathcal{D}_{s_2}$.

+\paragraph{$\mathcal{D}_{s_3}$: new samples generated by applying \emph{Symbol-evol} strategy} The above collection can cover a vast range of standard definitions of symbolic forms.
+However one concern is that large tuning data with the same symbolic definitions magnify LLM's propensity to memorize the patterns instead of truly learning to follow instructions.
+Thus, we introduce the \emph{Symbol-evol} strategy, expecting to enhance the diversity of symbolic systems.

+The strategy of \emph{Symbol-evol}, as depicted in Figure~\ref{fig:symbol_evol}(3), is exemplified using \emph{SCAN} dataset~\cite{lake2018generalization}.
 In the original data collection, some action commands (in red background) are defined to control robots.
-We posit that large tuning data with same symbolic definitions magnify LLM's propensity to memorize the patterns instead of truly learning to follow instructions.
-Thus, randomly generated strings (in green background) are leveraged to replace the original symbolic definitions.
-For example, the original defined command \emph{I\_TURN\_RIGHT} is replaced by \emph{shY2sW}.
-In this way, diverse symbol instruction samples $\mathcal{D}_{evol}$ can be derived from the original collection $\mathcal{D}_{s}$, and they together form the tuning data collection $\mathcal{D}_{s'} = \mathcal{D}_{s} \cup \mathcal{D}_{evol}$ for \emph{Injection} stage.
+Randomly generated strings (in green background) are leveraged to replace the original symbolic definitions.
+For example, the originally defined command \emph{I\_TURN\_RIGHT} is replaced by \emph{shY2sW}.
+In this way, diverse symbol instruction samples can be derived based on some original tasks in $\mathcal{D}_{s_1}$, forming the collection $\mathcal{D}_{s_3}$.